Olympism

-Olympism refers to the philosophy of the Olympic games.
+Olympism refers to the philosophy of the Olympic Games.
 The fundamental principles of Olympism are outlined in the Olympic Charter.

 Olympism is a philosophy that seeks to blend sport with culture, education, and international cooperation.
 It emphasizes the joy of effort, the educational value of good examples, social responsibility, and respect for universal ethical principles.
 The ultimate goal is to use sport as a means of promoting the development of humankind and preserving human dignity.

-It is believed by some that the principles of Olympism include the idea that the ability to participate in sports is a basic human right.
-The belief is that individuals should have equal access to sports without discrimination and that these activities should be done in a spirit of fairness and camaraderie.
+The principles of Olympism include the idea that the ability to participate in sports is a basic human right.
+Olympism emphasizes that individuals should have equal access to sports without discrimination and that these activities should be done in a spirit of fairness and camaraderie.

-The principle of non-discrimination is a fundamental aspect of Olympism.
+Non-discrimination is a fundamental aspect of Olympism.
 It holds that individuals should be able to participate in sports without facing discrimination based on factors such as race, gender, sexual orientation, religion, and socioeconomic status.

 Individuals who follow or support Olympism may refer to their actions as "fostering personal development."

-Some individuals have expressed skepticism towards Olympism, stating that it is an ideal that may not be fully achievable.
-They also point out instances where the games have not met their stated goals..
+Some individuals have expressed skepticism towards Olympism, stating that fully achieving its ideals may not be possible.
+They also point to examples where the games have failed to meet their stated goals.